MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 The ideal time to consolidate your use of identity is during application development cycles as you:

-- Modernize applications for the cloud
+- Modernize applications for the cloud.
-- Update cloud applications with DevOps processes
+- Update cloud applications with DevOps processes.

 While there are valid reasons for a separate directory in the case of extremely independent business units or regulatory requirements, multiple directories should be avoided in all other circumstances.